 - 1. The foregoing recitals are true and correct and incorporated herein by reference. - 2.
-Based on its review of the entire record herein, the Planning Commission recommends that the City Council make the following findings: - a.
+Based on its review of the entire record herein, the City Council makes the following findings: - a.
 An Initial Study/MND has been prepared, and proper notice provided in accordance with CEQA and local Guidelines. - b.
-Based on its review of the entire record herein, including the MND, the Initial Study, all supporting, referenced, and incorporated documents, and all comments received, the Planning Commission finds that there is no substantial evidence that the Project as mitigated will have a significant effect on the environment, and hereby recommends that the City Council adopt the MND for the Project, including the Mitigation Monitoring and Reporting Program attached hereto as Exhibit 1. - c.
+Based on its review of the entire record herein, including the MND, the Initial Study, all supporting, referenced, and incorporated documents, and all comments received, the City Council finds that there is no substantial evidence that the Project as mitigated will have a significant effect on the environment, and hereby adopts the MND for the Project, including the Mitigation Monitoring and Reporting Program attached hereto as Exhibit A. - c.
 The Project does have the potential to affect wildlife resources as defined in the Fish and Game code, either individually or cumulatively; However, with mitigation, these potential environmental impacts would be reduced to a less than significant level and is not exempt from Fish and Wildlife filing fees. - d.
-The Planning Commission reviewed the Initial Study/MND and considered the comments before making a recommendation on the Project.
-Pursuant to the analysis in the Initial Study/MND, the Project does not make a cumulatively considerable contribution to the significant and unavoidable cumulative traffic or noise impacts identified in the General Plan 2025 EIR. - e.
-The Project is located on a site listed on a Hazardous Waste Site List compiled by the State pursuant to Section 65962.5 of the Government Code; with mitigation, any potential environmental impact would be reduced to a less than significant level.
+The City Council reviewed the Final Initial Study/MND and considered the comments and response to comments before making a decision on the Project.
+Pursuant to the analysis in the Initial Study/MND, the Project does not make a cumulatively considerable contribution to the significant and unavoidable cumulative traffic or noise impacts identified in the General Plan 2025 EIR.